Chameleon (character): Powers and abilities

 The Chameleon originally had no superhuman abilities.
 He simply used makeup and elaborate costuming to impersonate his targets.
 He implemented a device in a belt buckle that emitted a gas that helped him mold his features.
 He later obtained a microcomputer from Spencer Smythe for his belt buckle that could be programmed with the facial features of hundreds of people.
 The belt buckle also contains a video receiver that enables the computer to analyze the appearance of anyone the Chameleon encounters so that it can duplicate their features using electrical impulses.
 The computer utilizes holographic technology that allows him to change his appearance at the push of a button.
 His electronic devices allowed him to simultaneously appear as two different people to two separate observers.
 The Chameleon's costume consists of "memory material" that can be altered by electrical impulses from his belt to resemble the clothing of the person he is impersonating.

 The character's powers were later made innate.
 His skin pigmentation have been surgically and mutagenically altered by a serum so that he can take on the appearance of any person at will.
 He also wears fabric made of memory material that responds to nerve impulses and can appear to be whatever costume he wishes to be.
 The Chameleon had taken the same serums that Kraven had taken over the years.

 Additionally, the Chameleon is a master of disguise and a brilliant method actor.
-He is also an expert impressionist and a master of creating lifelike masks and make-up.
-He is a quick-change artist who can assume a new disguise in less than a minute, although he no longer needs to use such skills.
+He is also an expert impressionist, a master of creating lifelike masks and make-up.
+He is a quick-change artist who can assume a new disguise in less than a minute, although he rarely needs to use such skills.
 The character also speaks several languages fluently.
 Although the Chameleon is not a scientific genius, during his increased lifespan he has been exposed to a wide array of sophisticated experimental technology, much of which he can apply in his schemes.

 Reception

-Bradley Prim of Screen Rant called the Chameleon one of Spider-Man’s "iconic villains."
+Bradley Prim of Screen Rant called the Chameleon one of Spider-Man's "iconic villains."
 Tom Bowen of Game Rant ranked him 12th in their "28 Best Spider-Man Villains Of All Time" list.
-Scoot Allan of Comic Book Resources ranked Dmitri Smerdyakov 5th in their "10 Most Iconic Spider-Man Villains" list, writing, "The Chameleon quickly became one of Spider-Man’s most personal and iconic villains after Kraven’s suicide turned Smerdyakov vengeful."
-Jesse Schedeen of IGN ranked Chameleon 14th in their "Top 25 Spider-Man Villains" list, stating, "The fact that he’s been such a mainstay of Spidey’s rogues gallery ever since is a testament to his enduring appeal."
+Scoot Allan of Comic Book Resources ranked Dmitri Smerdyakov 5th in their "10 Most Iconic Spider-Man Villains" list, writing, "The Chameleon quickly became one of Spider-Man's most personal and iconic villains after Kraven's suicide turned Smerdyakov vengeful."
+Jesse Schedeen of IGN ranked Chameleon 14th in their "Top 25 Spider-Man Villains" list, stating, "The fact that he's been such a mainstay of Spidey's rogues gallery ever since is a testament to his enduring appeal."